n3mawashi/PCNSE/Platforms-and-Architecture.md

 ### Other items available
 * Panorama: Centralized management of all PAN firewall points
-* Prisma
-   * Umbrella for all Cloud Security technology
+* Prisma: Umbrella for all Cloud Security technology
    * SaSE SD-WAN with secure web proxy/gateway, access brokers, DNS and firewall-as-a-service
    * SaaS (Aperture): protection for cloud-based systems like box, sales force, etc. helps manage permissions and file scans.
 Focused on DLP, PCI, and other personally exploitable data.
    * Public Cloud: Cloud Security Posture Management.
 Taps into cloud provider API for read-only access to networ traffic, user-activity and configuration.
 Agents for host, container and serverless environments.
 Supported providers are: